| Home

 sheltered spot protected from strong winds.
 Be sure to keep the plants watered, as

+they dry out more quickly outside.
 Over the course of a week, extend the amount of time your transplants spend

 outside and increase their exposure to sunlight, wind and a range of